grafana/hg-snippets/README2.md

 <img src="doc/grappet.jpg" style="max-height: 700px; max-width: 700px;">

-Grappet is a snippet manager for Hosted Grafana that allows us to share snippets via a private snippet repo - `hg-snippets-config`.
+Grappet is a snippet manager for Hosted Grafana that allows us to share snippets via the [hg-snippets-config](https://github.com/grafana/hg-snippets-config) repo.
 It is a fork of [Pet](https://github.com/knqyf263/pet).

 ### Quickstart